slachterman-g/caip-tfx/infrastructure/ml-pipeline-environment/README.md

 ![Reference topolgy](/images/environment.png)

 The reference enviroment topology and configuration can be fine tuned for a specific role.
-For example Staging and Production Training environments may not utilize AI Platform Notebooks or AI Platform Prediction.
+For example Staging and Production environments configured for Training may not utilize AI Platform Notebooks or AI Platform Prediction services.

 Currently, Kubeflow Pipelines is not available as a managed service.
 In the reference environment, the KFP services are deployed to a dedicated GKE cluster and configured to utilize:
 - A Cloud SQL managed MySQL for ML Metadata and KFP Metadata databases